MrGasS/PiSCSI-THT-PCB/README.md

 __________________________________________________________________________________________________________
 ## **Using RaSCSI and BlueSCSI together**

-If you have an internal BlueSCSI with termination enabled into your Macintosh and a RaSCSI board externally attached to it, please, remove termination from the external RaSCSI board, or you could face weird behaviors from your Mac while loading the OS.
+If you have an internal BlueSCSI with termination enabled into your Macintosh and a RaSCSI board externally attached to it or viceversa and you're facing weird issues, please, remove termination to a card of your choice.
-Even if you'll face weird problems with an internal SCSI2SD or a typical hard disk drive, please, try to remove termination from the RaSCSI board.

 __________________________________________________________________________________________________________
 ## **How to make a resistor net?**